 - pay beneficiaries named in the will

-The Public Trustee makes extensive efforts to find heirs and beneficiaries when it administers an estate.
+The Public Guardian and Trustee makes extensive efforts to find heirs and beneficiaries when it administers an estate.
 Next-of-kin or beneficiaries can often be found by reviewing the deceased's personal papers, or they are identified by others such as the deceased's caregivers, lawyers, friends or family.
-All heirs and beneficiaries are told how to prove their identity to The Public Trustee.
+All heirs and beneficiaries are told how to prove their identity to The Public Guardian and Trustee.

 - there is no one living who is closer in relationship to the deceased than the person claiming to be the heir